creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-11-30-tutorial-ddpm.md

 ### Diffusion models vs generative models

-- DM belongs to the generative models family.
+- DM belong to the generative models family.
-- DM has demonstrated effectiveness in generating high-quality samples.
+- DM have demonstrated effectiveness in generating high-quality samples.
 - Unlike GAN, VAEs and flow-based models, the latent space involved in the DM formalism has high-dimensionality corresponding to the dimensionality of the original data.
 - The figure below gives and overview of the different types of generative models: